RENCI-NRIG/CICI-SAFE/readme.txt

 0. Install ahab 1.7( https://github.com/RENCI-NRIG/ahab.git) manually. "cd ahab; mvn install" Enter SDX-Simple
 1. build: ./scripts/build.sh

-2. Modify the configuration files in SDX-Simple/config, SDX-Simple/client-config, SDX-Simple/stitchport-config
+2. Modify fields in "configure" and run "./configure", this script will substitute fields in configuration files

-   For demo on ExoGENI only: you need to modify "cnert-fl.conf" in SDX-Simple/config, "c1-ufl.conf", "c2-unf.conf", "c3-ufl.conf", "c4-unf.conf" in SDX-Simple/client-config
-   About configuration files:
+   About configuration files in SDX-Simple/config and SDX-Simple/client-config:
         slicename       Name of the slice
         sshkey          the location of your sshkey, used for logging onto ExoGENI node exogenipem      Your ExoGENI pem file